-Rainfall is an open system, in the sense that new parties can join at any time, adding new facts and rules as they see fit.
-As mentioned in §2.4, any party can unilaterally create and consume any fact in the system, provided the fact is authorized by that party alone.
-If we also allow parties to add any rule they like, then we must ensure that rules do not consume or gain authority from other parties in a way that those other parties did not intend.
+Rainfall is an open system in the sense that new parties can join at any time, and add new facts and rules as they see fit.
+As mentioned in §2.4, any single party can unilaterally create and consume any fact in the system, provided the fact is authorized by that party alone.
+If we also allow parties to add any rule they like, then we must ensure that these rules do not consume facts, or gain authority, in a way that other parties using the system did not intend.
 We achieve this by including a final set, the use-set, in each fact, which lists the rules that can consume or gain authority from that fact.

 A concrete implementation would record the cryptographic hash of the rule code, instead of just the literal rule name, but we use the name in our examples for readability.
 For practical workflows the set of rule names attached to each fact could be quite large.
-We assume that the underlying implementation represents facts with the same use-set efficiently.
+We assume that the underlying implementation represents multiple facts that include the same use-set efficiently.
 This could be done by recording the hash of each set of rule hashes, instead of listing the individual per-rule hashes directly.

 The use-set of a fact determines the business-level meaning of the fact.
-In our coin transfer example, the consumed and created Coin facts all have a use-set that specifies the single transfer rule.
+In our coin transfer example the consumed and created Coin facts all have a use-set that specifies the single transfer rule.
 Coins are things that can be transferred and nothing else.
-As we will see in §3.7 including the use-set directly in facts makes it easy to upgrade both the format of facts and the rule code, which is usually necessary in practical information systems.
+As we will see in §3.7, including the use-set directly in facts makes it easy to upgrade both the format of facts and the rule code, which is necessary in most practical information systems.